SOliv1/Zodiac-Random-Message-Generator/README.md

-# mixedMessagesZodiacRandom
+## mixedMessagesZodiacRandom
-a random generated selection of inspirational zodiac messages and star signs
+A random generated selection of inspirational zodiac messages and star signs